hiddenSymmetries/simsopt/docs/source/mpi.rst

 communicating data within a parallel optimization *algorithm* (as opposed to within a parallelized objective function).

-Given an instance of :obj:`simsopt.util.mpi.MpiPartition` named ``mpi``, the number of worker groups is available as ``mpi.ngroups``, and the index of a given processor's group is ``mpi.group``.
+Given an instance of :obj:`simsopt.util.MpiPartition` named ``mpi``, the number of worker groups is available as ``mpi.ngroups``, and the index of a given processor's group is ``mpi.group``.
 The communicators are available as ``mpi.comm_world``,